docker-flow/docker-flow-proxy/docs/debugging.md

 The examples that follow will show you how to enable *Docker Flow Proxy* debugging mode.

-## Create a Swarm Cluster
+## Creating a Swarm Cluster

+!!! tip
     Feel free to skip this section if you already have a working Swarm cluster.

 !!! info
 	If you are a Windows user, please run all the examples from *Git Bash* (installed through *Docker Toolbox*).
 Also, make sure that your Git client is configured to check out the code *AS-IS*.
 Otherwise, Windows might change carriage returns to the Windows format.